Technical Report : ContikiMAC vs X-MAC performance analysis: Realistic topologies - RPL routing

 Our experimentations in realistic scenarios confirm most of the conclusions drawn in Section~\ref{sec:results-regular-topo}.
 For the latency, ETX and energy consumption ContikiMAC remains more efficient than any X-MAC variant.

 For what concerns the packet-delivery ratio, \implem{ContikiMAC} provides the most reliable transmission.
 This was not the case in the experiments on star topologies.
-We attribute this difference to the higher likelihood of transmissions involving the same destination (central node) in star topologies, as explained in Section~\ref{sec:results-regular-topo-lessons}.
+We attribute this difference to the higher likelihood of transmissions involving the same destination (central node) in star topologies.
+As explained in Section~\ref{sec:results-regular-topo-lessons}, this causes synchronization among \implem{ContikiMAC} transmitters.

 In the end, \implem{ContikiMAC} provides a lower latency, a lower energy consumption (lower duty-cycle) and a higher PDR (less retransmissions) then any X-MAC variant.